T

 +

-English is widely spoken in Vienna, especially in tourist areas, hotels, restaurants, and shops.
-You'll find that most Viennese people, particularly those in the service industry and younger generations, have a good command of English.
-While learning a few basic German phrases is always appreciated, you should have no trouble navigating the city and communicating your needs without extensive German knowledge.
+Yes, English is widely spoken in Vienna, especially in tourist areas, hotels, restaurants, and shops.
+Most Viennese people involved in the tourism industry have a good command of English.
+While learning a few basic German phrases like 'Guten Tag' (Hello) and 'Danke' (Thank you) is always appreciated, you should have no trouble navigating the city and communicating your needs in English.

 Can you drink the tap water in Vienna?